Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Taipei in January: Best Things to Do

 Despite the chilly weather, you can still take in all the main sights and attractions of Taipei as you would during any other month.
 See my Taipei 3-day itinerary for more info on how to plan your time in the capital, things to do in Taipei with kids, and my guide to where to stay in Taipei for the best neighborhoods and accommodations.
-You may also want to consider getting a Taipei Unlimited Fun Pass, which can save you some money.
+You may also want to consider getting a Taipei Unlimited Fun Pass, which can save you some money if you use if enough.

 In January, students are wrapping up their fall school semesters.
 They usually begin their winter break 2-3 weeks before the Lunar New Year.
+In 2023, that means students will be off for for much of January.
 Meanwhile, workers are beginning to prepare for the (traditional) year’s end by attending company weiya parties in the weeks leading up to the Lunar New Year.

-Here are the dates for upcoming Lunar New Years: February 12, 2021, February 1, 2022, and January 22, 2023.
-In the weeks leading up to Lunar New Year, you can visit Dihua Street or Nanmen Market in Taipei to observe flocks of locals shopping for New Year’s goodies, especially on weekends.
+In the weeks leading up to Lunar New Year, you can visit Dihua Street or Nanmen Market in Taipei to observe flocks of locals shopping for New Year’s goodies.
+These markets can get VERY BUSY and crowded, especially on the two weekends before the LNY holiday begins.

 Taiwan in January: Best Places to Visit